Franklin Street Safety and Mobility Improvement Project

 - Park Drive – Boulevard Bridge to Blanton Avenue

-- Westover Hills Boulevard from Boulevard Bridge to Forest Hill Avenue
+- Westover Hills Boulevard - Boulevard Bridge to Forest Hill Avenue

 - 2nd Street – Spring Street to Byrd Street

-- 3rd Street – Broad Street to Byrd Street
+- 3rd Street – Franklin Street to Byrd Street

 - Allen Avenue - Colorado Avenue to Leigh Street

-- Belmont Avenue - Chesterfield County Line to Walmsley Boulevard
+- Belmont Road - Chesterfield County Line to Walmsley Boulevard

-- Broad Rock Road - Belt Boulevard to Forest Hill Avenue / Bainbridge Street
+- Broad Rock Road – Hull Street to Forest Hill Avenue / Bainbridge Street

 - Byrd Street – 2nd Street to 3rd Street

-- Carnation Street between Hioaks Road and Midlothian Turnpike
+- Carnation Street - Hioaks Road and Midlothian Turnpike

-- Fairfield Avenue - N. 26th Street to Cool Lane
+- Fairfield Avenue - 26th Street to Cool Lane

 - Fairmount Avenue - Mosby Street to 25th Street